shilpashams/aistorygenerator/docs/SYSTEM_ARCHITECTURE.md

 For each of 8 pages (in parallel):

 1. Build full prompt:
-   - Style render instructions (cartoon/storybook/watercolor)
+   - Style render instructions (cartoon)
    - "Transform this photo, keep child's face/features/likeness exactly"
    - Scene description from illustration_prompt
    - Theme suffix